Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }

-Step 1: Build the MCP Server
+Step 1: Build the server

-Create server.js in your ~/my-local-mcp/ folder:
+Create server.js in ~/my-local-mcp/:

 #!/usr/bin/env node